Sweepstake: Australia

-The United Kingdom
+United Kingdom

 Sweepstakes with an entry fee are considered in the UK to be lotteries under the Gambling Act 2005.

 Most sweepstakes in the UK are small-scale.
 They are classed as work lotteries, residents' lotteries, or private society lotteries, and do not require a licence, provided that all the money staked is paid out as prize money.

 The popularity of the term "sweepstakes" may derive from the Irish Sweepstakes, which were very popular from the 1930s to the 1980s.

 There is a tradition of office sweepstakes (known as office pools in the U.S.), which are usually based on major sporting events such as the Grand National and the World Cup.
 Entrants pay an equal stake for each horse/team they draw out of the hat before the event.
 The winner then takes the pot.
 For horse racing events, the pot may be split between the horses that win, place, and show.

 What an American would call a "sweepstakes" — a random prize draw promoting a commercial product — is likely to be labelled as a "prize draw" or "competition" in the UK.

 In the UK, prize competitions and prize draws are free of statutory control under the Gambling Act 2005, but should follow the CAP Code.